 A risk management role will equip you with a broad knowledge of industry processes, putting you in a good position to progress to executive level in other areas.
-Salaries for experienced risk managers are on a par with other finance executives and in 2012 it was reported by consultancy Mercer that professionals working in risk management and compliance were receiving above average pay increases.
+Salaries for experienced risk managers are on a par with other finance executives.

 Have I got the right degree for a graduate risk management role?

 An industry-relevant degree, such as one in business, law, economics or management, for example, is often expected – although some employers will employ graduates from all degree backgrounds.

 Many companies also want to see proven experience in the industry (particularly for insurance risk roles), so undertaking an internship or work placement will stand you in good stead.

 How do I start my risk management career?

 The most common entry route is to join a rotational graduate scheme, which gives you the opportunity to try out different roles before specialising later on.
 Schemes can be found with most finance employers, such as insurance companies, building societies and investment banks.

 You’ll usually start off as a member of a small team; tasks vary from meeting clients through to evaluating risks, writing reports and making preventative recommendations.
 Phoebe worked in capital forecasting (to minimise credit and liquidity risk): ‘My role is to ensure that the group has enough capital to cover any potential losses,’ she said.

 ‘I coordinate departments’ predicted sales balances and generate a forecast of the risk-weighted assets the group will hold, based on five-year market assumptions.
 I collate these forecasts against different scenarios and produce models.
 I also liaise with other divisions to improve the forecasting process and deal with any queries that arise.’